UBRoboticsWorkshop/WorkShops/5_CAD2 /CAD2.md

 We'll also be touching on sequencing and control, but we'll have more of a deep dive on that next week.

-There are 3 main mechanisms here: grappler, flipper and righter.
+There are 2 mechanisms here: grappler and flipper.

 <details> <summary> <h2>Grappler</h2>